Close Menu

 Health risks of bad cholesterol :Having high levels of bad cholesterol, or LDL, can have serious health consequences.
 Atherosclerosis is disease in which plaque builds up in the arteries due to high levels of LDL cholesterol.
 Heart disease, stroke, and heart attack can occur as a result of plaque narrowing and hardening the arteries, restricting blood flow.

 Bad cholesterol levels increase the risk of cardiovascular complications, as well as other health problems.
 High LDL cholesterol, for example, can result in blood clots that can block the flow of blood to the brain, which may increase stoke risk.
-Additionally, high cholesterol levels have been associat4ed with cancer and Alzheimer’s disease, as well as cognitive decline.

 Factors that contribute to high levels of bad cholesterol